UK price: £249

 Supplied free for testing by Adv Spec

 See also: Klim Overland and Aerostich Darien

-Additional photos by Dan W, Dave K and Robin W
+Additional photos by Dan W, Dave K, Karim H and Robin W

-• Not really that breathable; for that try the similar but open-weave Mongolia (right) or Atacama Race
+• Not breathable; for warm conditions try the similar but open-weave Mongolia (right) or the Atacama Race

 • Don’t expect the protected feel of a fully armoured Cordura jacket

 What they say:

 A windproof and breathable trail riding/rally jacket reinforced with Du Pont™ Kevlar® fabric on the key abrasion zones.
 Reinventing the trail riding jacket, via the tracks of the Trans Euro Trail.

 For decades the trail rider had very limited options when it came to riding jackets.
 Either big bulky motorcycle kit that was restrictive and heavy, or lightweight outdoor gear that offered little protection.
 It always seemed like too much of a compromise.
 The Linesman Jacket is the culmination of the depth of expertise that Adventure Spec has established helping many tens of thousands of riders travel untold miles around the world.